 The treaty has bipartisan support and was voted out by the Foreign Relations Committee in March.
 Treasury Secretary Janet Yellen has also expressed the Biden Administration’s support.
 The full Senate should ratify the treaty without delay.

-Marti Thomas serves as Vice President, Tax, Trade & International for the American Council of Life Insurers.
-In this capacity, she is actively involved in tax, trade & international issues on Capitol Hill that impact the life insurance industry.
-Previously, Marti worked on Capitol Hill, the Department of the Treasury, and in the private sector.
+Marti Thomas served as Vice President, Tax, Trade & International for the American Council of Life Insurers.
+In that capacity, she was involved in tax, trade & international issues on Capitol Hill.